neilharan/openafis/README.md

 The goal is to accurately identify one minutiae-set from 250K candidate sets within one second using modest laptop equipment.
 A secondary goal is to identify one minutiae-set from 1M candidate sets within one second, at a lower level of accuracy.

-Update 2020-11-11: goals have been exceeded (875K fp/s and 1.3M fp/s respectively).
-More optimizations, full vectorization and test tools to come.
+Update 2020-11-12: goals have been exceeded @ 900K fp/s and 1.5M fp/s respectively (Linux x86_64 + clang 10).
+More optimizations, cache friendly tweaks, full vectorization and test tools to come.

 ## Progress